 "No, I'm not saying that.
 Do you know how embarrassing it was, for your mother as well as me, to be sitting down to tea on our first evening at your house, listening to you and your father discussing whether we should sleep in the same bed together?
 The pair of you were discussing morals, discussing me, as if I weren't there."

-"Joined in the debate, joined in the debate.
-How could I do that, Bob.
+"Joined in the debate.
+How could I do that, Bob?
 I was bloody mortified.
 I thought my face was going to burst into flames.
 All I wanted to do was to slip down under the table and hide.
 Why didn't you talk to me first, give me some kind of warning?"